PublicDataWorks/complaint-manager/README.md

   - Do a docker-compose down then a docker-compose up app for changes to take effect

 # set CERT_DIR env variable
-in .zshrc set the CERT_DIR environment variable to the directory in which the root cert lives (/Users/<username>/Library/Application\ Support/mkcert)
+in .zshrc set the CERT_DIR environment variable to the directory in which the root cert lives (You can find this directory by running `mkcert -CAROOT`.
+Will look something like `/Users/<username>/Library/Application\ Support/mkcert`)

 ```